bsmg/beat-saber-community-wiki/beginners-guide.md

 ## Beat Drop
 [Beat Drop](https://bsaber.com/beatdrop/) is a desktop application that allows you to download songs, and create playlists as well!

+## Bootleg BeatSaver Search
+An [external search engine](http://beatsaver-search.s3-website-ap-southeast-2.amazonaws.com/) that enables more advanced searching functionality to help you find songs on BeatSaver.

 # How to uninstall mods
 **Currently the only way to uninstall a mod is to remove the dll from the `Plugins` folder.**
 |  |  |